hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 #### Memory Utilization

-This part of the page provides information related to memory usages for each node, as shown below.
+This part of the page provides information related to memory usages for each node (cluster member), as shown below.

 ![](images/NonHMCMemoryUtil.jpg)